 A perfect addition to the list of recommended reading for my A-level students.
 Not only do they look at ego, but the gender dynamics that can be traced back to the fall.

 And here's a note from from Katy Noyes, librarian at Shirebrook Academy, who left us a rave review for Feral Chickens:

 Always a thrill to hear a review is read and well-received (I believe the author read it on Goodreads as well).
 Such a unique plot and I really hope a producer reads it and sees potential for the the screen – I’ve GOT to see the guillotine scene!!
 Yes, I’ll be asking my library to purchase a copy for readers.
 I hope it gets a wide readership.

 For Nigel Jay Cooper’s second novel, The Pursuit Of Ordinary, we paid for a NetGalley mailout to the NetGalley fiction email list.
 This resulted in 3383 impressions, 314 downloads of the site, and 63 reviews, many of which were rave.
-There were almost two hundred requests with a day of the email going out.
+There were almost two hundred requests within a day of the email going out.

 Here’s a sample review generated by the mailout:

 From the beginning to the very end, this book will grip you tightly and hang on for dear life.
 It’s beautifully written!
 It’s a different concept!
 It works on all levels!

 Bookseller’s who download your book may recommend to customers.
 Here’s a extract from a bookseller on NetGalley: